ValeriaDifilippo/NAFuse/README.md

 -	NAFuse was tested in cases reported in this study.
 It was able to successfully detect all the gene fusions described when DNA and RNA were available, such as FOSL1::RELA and FUS::TFCP2.
 -	In some instances, the breakpoint on the DNA level could be located upstream of the 3’ partner gene.
 To solve this, we increased gene boundaries (start and stop) by 50 000 bp each.
 -	Use the correct gene annotation file.
 Be sure to use the same gene annotation used by your gene fusion detector of choice.
 It can be necessary to merge multiple gene annotations files (GRCh37/hg19 and GRCh38/hg38).

+### Limitations
+NAFuse was tested with both whole genome mate pair and whole genome paired-end sequencing.
+The ruuning time depends on how many gene fusions are in the RNA-sequencing file.
+It takes a maximum of ~15 minutes for gene fusion.

 ### References
 1. Quinlan, A.R. and I.M.
 Hall, BEDTools: a flexible suite of utilities for comparing genomic features.
 Bioinformatics, 2010.
 26(6): p.
 841-842